jeffreycwitt/pl399/docs/23-neo-feudalism-death-of-public-sphere.md

 {:.rquestion}

-Why does Habermas call neo-feudalism?
+Why does Habermas call this neo-feudalism?

 It seems important that we call this "neo-feudalism" and not just "feudalism" because there is an important difference.
 The new feudalists are not the same as the old feudalists.
 The feudalists must now wield influence and control in a different way than the land owning aristocrats.
 Notably, their decisions must still **appear** to be justified by the "will of the people".